Sesa Football Academy

-Sesa Football Academy (SFA) is a football academy based in Sanquelim, Goa.
-Originally founded in the 1960s as Sesa Sports Club, its football team competes in the Goa Professional League, and previously participated in NFL II and I-League 2nd Division.
+Sesa Football Academy (SFA) is an Indian professional football club based in Sanquelim, Goa.
+Originally founded in the 1960s as Sesa Sports Club, it currently competes in the Goa Professional League, and had previously participated in the NFL II and the I-League 2nd Division.
 SFA is a unit of Sesa Community Development Foundation, which is promoted by Vedanta Limited with the objective of service to the community in its operational areas.
+Sesa is the acronym of Scambi Economici SA Goa, its parent mining company founded in 1954.

 SFA began functioning in June 1999.
-All expenses including the academic studies are taken care of by the academy.

-Sesa Football Academy was the champion of the Goa First Division League in the 2018–19 season, and gained automatic promotion to the Goa Professional League, where they will play in the 2019–20 season.
+Sesa Football Academy was the champion of the Goa First Division League in 2018–19, gaining its promotion to the Goa Professional League.

 History

-Sesa Football Academy is the successor of Sesa Sports Club, which was originally founded during the 1960s.
+Sesa Football Academy is the successor of Sesa Sports Club, which was originally founded on 4 September 1960.
 In 1988, British coach Bob Bootland took charge of Sesa.
 SFA was later established in 1999 with a vision of becoming a premier academy in India, producing footballers for the Indian national team from the state of Goa.
 The academy identifies talented youngsters with the passion for football, inducts them into the residential program at the academy, and over a period of four years nurtures and develops them as professional footballers and well-disciplined citizens.

 The academy's activities have yielded positive results – seven SFA alumni have played for the national team, and eight players took part in the latest edition of the Indian Super League.
 Some notable alumni include Adil Khan, Denzil Franco, Micky Fernandes, and Pratesh Shirodkar.

 Till date, more than 150 players have benefited from SFA's programs, out of which some have played internationally and many others have represented various prestigious clubs of the country.
 The team was later managed by legendary Indian coach Armando Colaco.
 Nigerian Clifford Chukwuma also managed SESA.

+The club took part in 2024–25 I-League 3.
+Their women's section took part in 2024–25 Indian Women's League 2.

 Football programs

 Residential academies

-Affiliated with the Goa Football Association (GFA), Sesa Football Academy presently runs two residential campuses – Sanquelim campus, which began its functioning in June 1999; and Sirsaim campus, which was established in June 2008.
-Both academies are fully residential with on-site accommodation and all other amenities required for the development of a footballer, including gym, medical facilities, nutrition and boarding facilities, recreational facilities, etc.
+Affiliated with the Goa Football Association (GFA), Sesa Football Academy presently runs two fully residential campuses.

 Students are also given orientation in sports medicine, physiological assessment and physiotherapy.
-The academy is AIFF-accredited, and hosts the AIFF Youth Leagues at their campus.
+The academy is AIFF-accredited.

-Since they are firmly entrenched in the Vedanta Group's CSR activity, SFA does not charge its students, and all expenses related to student welfare, education, transportation, etc. are borne by SFA.

-Sanquelim Campus
+Sanquelim campus

 The Sanquelim campus, with 36 players, is a four-year residential program admitting 18 students every two years.
-It is built on the Sanquelim reclaimed mine site, with a beautiful football ground, well-established gymnasium, and a complete hostel facility along with a recreation center.
+It is built on the Sanquelim reclaimed mine site, with a football ground, well-established gymnasium, and a complete hostel facility along with a recreation center.